 STEP 2 Application and Shortlisting

-Complete an application form online.
-Applications for 2020 are now CLOSED.
-Applications for 2021 will open April/May 2021 (tbc).
-Your suitability for endorsement will be assessed here against the Home Office criteria, if you do not reach the requirements we will not take your application further.
+Your suitability for endorsement will be assessed here against the Home Office criteria, if you do not reach the requirements, we will not take your application further.

-You will also be required to provide the following document:
+You will also be required to provide the following documents:

-Bank statement showing funds to sustain you for 1 year (personal survival budge)
+- Bank statements showing funds to sustain you for 1 year (personal survival budget)

 STEP 3 – Join us for a Business plan Support Workshop